rust-lang/rust/src/doc/guide.md

 Could not compile `hello_world`.
 ```

 Rust will not let us use a value that has not been initialized.
-Next, let's
+But let us take
-talk about this stuff we've added to `println!`.
+a moment to talk about the new usage of `println!`.

-If you include two curly braces (`{}`, some call them moustaches...) in your
+If you include two curly braces in your string argument to `println!`, `rustc`
-string to print, Rust will interpret this as a request to interpolate some sort
-of value. **String interpolation** is a computer science term that means "stick
-in the middle of a string."
-We add a comma, and then `x`, to indicate that we
-want `x` to be the value we're interpolating.
-The comma is used to separate
-arguments we pass to functions and macros, if you're passing more than one.
+will expect an additional `println!` argument for each pair of curly braces.
+The
+additional arguments will be **interpolated** into the string before being
+printed.
+In our case, we told `println!` to expect one additional argument, and
+then provided the variable `x`.

-When you just use the curly braces, Rust will attempt to display the
+When you just use the curly braces, Rust will attempt to display the value in a
-value in a meaningful way by checking out its type.
-If you want to specify the
+meaningful way by checking out its type.
+If you want to specify the format in a
-format in a more detailed manner, there are a [wide number of options
+more detailed manner, there are a
-available](std/fmt/index.html).
-For now, we'll just stick to the default:
+[wide number of options available](std/fmt/index.html).
+For now, we'll just
-integers aren't very complicated to print.
+stick to the default: integers aren't very complicated to print.

 # `if`